decaffeinate/bulk-decaffeinate/README.md

 and ending with `.config.js` will be counted, and multiple config files may exist at once.
 If there are multiple config files, they are merged, with alphabetically-later config file names taking precedence over alphabetically-earlier files.

+Alternatively, you may specify the config file location using the `--config` option, e.g. `bulk-decaffeinate --config ../bulk-decaffeinate.config.js` to use a config file one level up in the directory structure.

 Many config options can also be specified directly as CLI arguments, with CLI arguments taking precedence over any config file setting.

 Here's an example config file: